 You can introduce potential allergens like peanuts at any time.
 And the sooner the better!
 We now have research showing that the early introduction of potentially allergenic foods, like peanuts, helps prevent future food allergy.
 And once you’ve introduced them it’s important to make sure that you continue to offer them to maintain tolerance.

 Introducing your baby to peanuts is essential; these muffins are a great way to include peanut butter and iron-fortified oat cereal.

 Why peanut butter and not chopped nuts?

 While whole or chopped nuts are a choking hazard for babies and small children, smooth nut butter is okay to use.

-The best way to include smooth nut butter in your baby’s diet is to spread thinly (a thick paste can be a choking hazard) on some toast, fruit or steamed veggie stick.
+An easy way to include smooth nut butter in your baby’s diet is to spread thinly (a thick paste can be a choking hazard) on some toast, fruit or steamed veggie stick.
 Alternatively, you can mix into mashed savoury or fruit dishes, cereals or yoghurt.
 They’re also great to use in baking like in these delicious mini muffins.

 What you need to do

-- Loosen the edges with a knife, gently take them out and finish cooling on a wire tray
+Spoon into your mini muffin tray.
+And bake for about 15-20 minutes.
+Loosen the edges with a knife, gently take them out and finish cooling on a wire try.

 Yes, these freeze beautifully.
 Just defrost and serve.